grow/grow/content/docs/preprocessors.md

 ## Kinds

+### Google Docs

+The Google Docs preprocessor downloads a Google Doc and saves it to a data file within your pod.
+It can optionally convert the Google Doc to Markdown, ready for use with the `markdown` filter in templates.
+Specifying an `.md` file extension for the `path` parameter will convert the output to Markdown.

+After enabling this preprocessor, when you run the `grow build` command, you will be prompted (once on the command line) to authorize Grow to read your Google Drive files.

+[sourcecode:yaml]
+preprocessors:
+- kind: google_docs
+  path: /data/filename.{html|md}                        # Where to save downloaded file.
+  id: 1ZhJshmT2pZq_IALA6leXJ0oRuKVO12N9BbjAarAT8kI      # File ID.
+[/sourcecode]

 ### Google Sheets

 The Google Sheets preprocessor downloads data from a Google Sheet and saves it to a data file within your pod.
 The data can then be consumed by the `g.csv` tag, for example, in templates.